LCH (clearing house): Freight

-LCH's Freight service was launched in September 2005 with the support of the freight broking community.
-It provides an independent clearing service for the registration of OTC Forward Freight Agreements (FFAs) for the most actively traded routes; thirteen dry and ten wet routes, as well as options on the four dry timecharter routes: Capesize, Panamax, Supramax and Handysize.
+LCH provides a clearing service for the registration of OTC Forward Freight Agreements (FFAs) for the most actively traded routes; thirteen dry and ten wet routes, as well as options on the four dry timecharter routes: Capesize, Panamax, Supramax and Handysize.

 Container freight

-In June 2010 LCH, as a member of the Container Freight Derivatives Association, launched a clearing service for the containerised freight market.
+LCH, as a member of the Container Freight Derivatives Association, launched a clearing service for the containerised freight market.
 The service provides an independent clearing service for the registration of OTC Container Freight Swap Agreements (CFSAs) for four of the most actively traded routes out of Shanghai.